 BIRP Progress Note Example with Medesk Templates

-According to the fresh research published in the Journal of Education and Health Promotion, inplementing EHR led to an average time saving of 75 minutes in clinical documentation.
+According to the fresh research published in the Journal of Education and Health Promotion, implementing EHR led to an average time saving of 75 minutes in clinical documentation.

 And the best part?
 Getting started doesn’t require technical expertise.
-Within a short time, you’ll find note-taking becomes faster, easier, and less stressful—no more late-night catch-up sessions.
+Within a short time, you’ll find note-taking becomes faster, easier, and less stressful.

 BIRP Notes FAQs